SPEER: Sentence-Level Planning of Long Clinical Summaries via Embedded Entity Retrieval: Introduction

 Large Language Models (LLMs) have the potential to reduce the documentation burden by either directly replacing clinicians or acting as a co-pilot to reduce the time it takes clinicians to complete certain tasks \citep{clusmann2023future, perlis2023evaluating}.
 To date, much of the focus of LLMs in healthcare has been on applying closed models, such as GPT-4, to well-defined granular tasks, such as closed-book question answering \citep{nori2023capabilities} and single-document radiology report summarization \citep{sun2023evaluating}, using small publicly available benchmarks.
 In this paper, we adapt open-source LLMs (Zephyr and Mistral) to an onerous, longitudinal documentation task: hospital-course summarization, by training on nearly 170k patient records from a large metropolitan hospital.
 Hospital-course summarization \citep{adams-etal-2021-whats} involves recounting in a narrative form the events occurred during the patient stay, and why they happened.
 Clinicians write hospital-course summaries each time a patient is discharged from a hospital in the form of the mandatory ``Brief Hospital Course'' section of the Discharge Summary.

 Among others, the task is cognitively difficult and time consuming for two principle reasons \citep{adams-etal-2021-whats}.
 The first relates to the \emph{identification} of salience.
-When a patient is admitted to a hospital, a history is taken, medications are reviewed and updated, labs are ordered, and, sometimes, a procedure(s) (e.g., surgeries) is performed.
-Every test, diagnosis, procedure, and medication, consequential or not, is typically entered into at least one clinical note.
+When a patient is admitted to a hospital, every test, diagnosis, procedure, and medication, consequential or not, is typically entered into at least one clinical note.
 Due to frequent copy-and-paste \citep{hirschtick2006copy, adams2020zero}, moreover, these are typically entered multiple times across notes.
 This leads to a severe case of note bloat \citep{shoolin2013association} in which finding relevant information is commensurate to finding a needle in a haystack.
 The second major challenge involves \emph{coverage} of salient information.
 Despite the high presence of redundant and irrelevant information, there is still a great deal of relevant information, especially for lengthy admissions, which can last up to a month or longer.
 In these cases, it is very easy to omit critical information, which could potentially render the summary clinically harmful.

 Treating the notes from admission to discharge as inputs, we construct a large scale fine-tuning dataset from the full patient records for all inpatient hospital admissions at Columbia University Irving Medical Center (CUIMC) from 2020-2023.
 Clinician-authored Brief Hospital Course summaries are extracted from the corresponding discharge summary for the admission and serve as ground-truth references.
-We perform full parameter fine-tuning on Mistral and Zephyr 7B parameter models and instruct them to generate hospital course summaries.
-We demonstrate that these LLMs can generate fluent and readable summaries which hallucinate and fail to cover many salient medical entities pertinent to the patient.
-To better ground the LLMs on salient source entities, we train a specialized, smaller classification model to perform explicit content selection.
-Given the entity-dense nature of task, we select groups of synonymous entities---medical concepts---as the appropriate unit for content selection.
-A LongFormer encoder \citep{beltagy2020longformer} first produces contextualized representations of entity spans.
-Synonymous mentions are identified and fused to form a single representation per each unique concept.
-Finally, concepts are sorted by inverse frequency of mentions and modeled with two additional self-attention layers before producing a binary salience score for each unique concept.
-By measuring entity overlap with clinician-authored references, we demonstrate that explicit content selection with a smaller dedicated model outperforms implicit content selection with Mistral or Zephyr.
+We perform full parameter fine-tuning on Mistral and Zephyr 7B parameter models and demonstrate that they frequently hallucinate and fail to cover salient entities.